 Innovations in eHealth Care

-Only open to master students Psychology.
+Open to all master students Psychology.
 The course provides a broad view on eHealth in a diverse range of health care settings.

 - Students have knowledge about the basic principles of eHealth and the use of eHealth in different health care settings, related to Health-, Medical and Neuropsychology.